adhoclabs/DisposableEmailService/helm/template-how-to.md

             containers assumed to come from ECR repo named identity-service in the same region as our other ECR instances

 Next steps for you:

+1. create IAM Roles as needed (see below section)
-1. edit dev/qa1/qa2/prod.yaml to include proper keys/secrets/db credentials/etc
+2. edit dev/qa1/qa2/prod.yaml to include proper keys/secrets/db credentials/etc
-   1. local.yaml should include dev creds unless there is some other config
+3. local.yaml should include dev creds unless there is some other config
-   2. values.yaml can include dev defaults where sensible
+4. values.yaml can include dev defaults where sensible

 You can delete this file after finishing this work.

+### Setting up IAM Roles for your Service
+In order to make use of "service account" auth for your service when deployed into our kubernetes clusters, you need to create a properly made IAM Role in AWS.

+1. Set up an IAM _policy_ as you normally would - you probably want 3 policies, something like: `dev-TEMPLATE_SVC_BASE-service-policy`, `qa1-TEMPLATE_SVC_BASE-service-policy`, `prod-TEMPLATE_SVC_BASE-service-policy`
+2. Edit and run the script located in the misc repo at `[root]/scripts/iam/create-service-account-iam-role.py`

+   Note: The script assumes the role name will be `[dev/qa1/prod]-TEMPLATE_SVC_BASE-sa`, and that the name of the service account (see `templates/service-account.yaml`) will be `TEMPLATE_SVC_BASE-service`.
+Be aware if you do something different.